priyagarg1304/Randomized-neural-network-architectures/README.md

 ## Weighted Extreme Learning Machine - WELM

-WELM is a special kind of RNNA which handles class imbalance using an addition weight matrix.
+WELM is a special kind of RNNA which handles class imbalance using an additional weight matrix.